ctd1500/videojs-hotkeys/README.md

 * Double-clicking with the mouse toggles fullscreen off and on.
 * Number keys from 0-9 skip to a percentage of the video.
 0 is 0% and 9 is 90%.

+**Note: clicking any of the control buttons such as Play/Pause, Fullscreen, or Mute, will remove focus on the player which appears to "break" the hotkeys.
+This is for accessibility reasons so that people who do not use or know about the hotkeys can still properly use the `Tab` key to highlight the control buttons and space to toggle them.**

+**To restore focus, just click on the video, or an empty part of the control bar at the bottom of the video player.**

 ## Usage
 Include the plugin: